Isvvc/jmos/README.md

 JMOS can be configured through the `config.ini` file and sorting can be done at runtime.
 The `config.ini` settings are explained below:

++ `game=` Specify the name of the game based on how it appears in nexusmods URLs.
++ `columns=` Specify the number of columns when listing content in a grid.
 + `category=` Specify a category to filter by.
 Is overridden by the runtime argument.
-+ `columns=` Specify the number of columns when listing content in a grid.

 At runtime, a command-line argument may be used to specify a category to filter by.
 Example: